Bonus stories starring couples from series in the Susan Scott Shelley universe

-Hand in hand, they walked up the stairs, ready for more kisses and tastes of sugar and to celebrate their love.
+Hand in hand, they walked up the stairs, ready for more kisses and tastes of sugar and to revel in their love.

 The Gingerbread Competition, with Xavier and Ashley from HOMETOWN HERO

 Ashley waved to goodbye to the harried family who had dropped off their entry for the gingerbread competition and then locked the bakery’s doors.
-Twinkling lights and crystal ornaments lined the shop’s windows.
-She and Gabriel and Sebastian had slaved over the elaborate gingerbread holiday city scene decorating the bakery’s front windows for days, but to her, the real stars were the two dozen gingerbread houses around the shop, submitted for the newly revived Bliss Bakery Kids Gingerbread Competition.
+Twinkling lights and ornaments in the shapes of cookies and cupcakes lined the shop’s windows, surrounding the elaborate gingerbread holiday city scene she, Gabriel, and Sebastian had slaved over for days.
+But the gingerbread creations she was most excited about were the two dozen gingerbread houses placed around the shop, submissions for the newly revived Bliss Bakery Kids Gingerbread Competition.